Arkansas Total Maximum Daily Loads (TMDL)

 Calculations are performed by various models that predict safe levels of contaminants based on worst-case conditions and providing a margin of safety.
 The calculated safe amounts then may be allocated to point source discharges as a wasteload allocation and to nonpoint sources as a load allocation.
 This constitutes a TMDL.
 Permit limits are set according to a stream’s TMDL.

-ADEQ has been working in conjunction with the Arkansas Natural Resources Commission (ANRC) to target resources for water quality improvements within the state.
+DEQ has been working in conjunction with the Arkansas Natural Resources Commission (ANRC) to target resources for water quality improvements within the state.
 The ANRC is responsible for developing and implementing Arkansas’ Nonpoint Source Pollution Management Program.
 ANRC prioritized ten basins in Arkansas using stakeholder involvement coupled with a science-based process.
-For TMDL prioritization, nine of the ten ANRC basins were chosen because they have impairments that carry from ADEQ’s 2008 303(d) list to the Draft 2014 303(d) list.
-ADEQ plans to work towards TMDL or alternative plan development for the currently selected basins by 2022.
+For TMDL prioritization, nine of the ten ANRC basins were chosen because they have impairments that carry from DEQ’s 2008 303(d) list to the Draft 2014 303(d) list.
+DEQ plans to work towards TMDL or alternative plan development for the currently selected basins by 2022.

 Arkansas Total Maximum Daily Loads (TMDLs)